 Let us understand this concept using an experiment, suppose the true mass for a ball is 5 g and Ria takes two measurements in an experiment and reports the masses as 4.93 g and 4.95 g for the same ball.
 This reported values are precise but not accurate.

 The number of significant figures is the meaningful digits which are known with certainty.
 The uncertainty is specified by writing uncertain as well as certain digits.
-If we take the example of a number 57.4, then 57 is certain and 0.4 is the uncertainty associated with the number.
+If we take the example of a number 57.4, then 57 is certain and 0.4 is the uncertainty in measurement associated with the number.

 To learn more and read our other chemistry articles, download Byju’s The Learning App.